ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 1. Double click the Create CSI-2 Packet TDMS Files VI in the LabVIEW project.

 2. Set the **Number of Frames** control to 1.
-Setting this to 1 will let you quickly iterate over configuration settings and getting feedback with the **Actual Frame Rate (fps)** indicator.
+Setting this to 1 will let you quickly iterate over configuration settings and get feedback with the **Actual Frame Rate (fps)** indicator.

 3. Set the **desired frame rate (fps)** to 1000.
 This will make the frame period much smaller than the interpacket delay and LLP packet duration.